RetroReversing/retroReversing/categories/consoles/MegaDrive.md

 The development of the game **Alien Soldier** and other games by **Treasure** had only 4 people working on it, 2 programmers and 2 game designers which we found out in a translated interview with **Masato Maegawa**[^2]:
 > In the early 90s, for our Megadrive developments, all our developments were done with 2 programmers and 2 designers max.
 Alien Soldier, in fact, started out with just one person, NAMI, who took on the role of both designer and programmer.

+## How long did it take to develop games for the SNES back in the day?
+At **Treasure** (e.g Alien Soldier) **Masato Maegawa** reveals that it takes around about 10 months but that more complicated games could last 2 years [^2]:
+> In the Megadrive days we took about 10 months for a game; now it’s about 15 months.
+There were some titles that took us a full 2 years, though.
+Although he also revealed that there was a tight development cycle for Alien Solider as the deadline was January 3rd 1995 and they were working through the New Year switch.

 ## Basics of 68K Assembly
 In an interview with **Computerphile** the Tanglewood developer **Matt Phillips** explains the basics of how assembly language programming works for creating Mega Drive games:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Kalmryn9_sE?si=3GarbB4oJDhYoxLY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>